GitGuardian/django-replace-migrations/README.md

-# django-replace-migrations
+# gg-django-replace-migrations

-This package is an extension to djangos `makemigrations.py`.
+This package offers a new django command: `replace_all_migrations`.
-It can be used to get rid of old migrations as an alternative to djangos `squashmigration` command.
+It can be use to get rid of old migrations as an alternative to django's `squashmigration` command.

 ## Reasoning

 In big django projects, migration files easily pile up and get an increasing problem.
 Django comes with the squashmigration command - however, it is hard to handle because of multiple reasons.
 Especially, it can not handle circular dependencies - they must be resolved [manually and with great care](https://stackoverflow.com/questions/37711402/circular-dependency-when-squashing-django-migrations).

 One possible solution is to: